Hampton Falls, New Hampshire: History

 An attempt was made in 1732 to separate the western portion of Hampton Falls and make it a parish of Kingston.
 The proposal failed in a way, yet succeeded in another; the land was separated, but it did not become part of Kingston—in 1737 it became a town of its own, Kensington.

 A disease known as the "Throat Distemper" (now thought to have been a malignant form of diphtheria) infected the town with its symptoms in 1735 and 1736.
 214 people of Hampton Falls perished, 96 of them being under the age of ten.
 Only two homes in town were throat distemper free.
 It passed through the town again in 1754, with far fewer casualties, but still many.

 Seventy-two people wanted Hampton Falls (which then included Seabrook and Kensington) to become a part of Massachusetts in 1739, including Meshech Weare, but the proposal failed in the end.
 In 1765, the Presbyterians of the town wanted to form a new parish in the southern portion of the town, where a church of their religion existed.
 A town meeting was held on December 30 when the rest of the villagers learned of the Presbyterians' plans, and it was decided that the town would be separated into two.
 The new parish was formed in 1768, and became incorporated under the name Seabrook shortly after.
 Hampton Falls was considered one of the leading manufacturing towns in the entire state of New Hampshire around the time of 1770.

 A plan to unite Seabrook and portions of Hampton Falls was proposed in 1782.
 The town would have been called "New Hampton Falls", but Hampton Falls was successful in making the proposal fail.
 In 1835, the town of Hampton Falls had a new meeting-house erected.
 Where in town it existed is unknown.

-On the night between October 29 and October 30 in 1827, an earthquake struck the small town.
+On the night between October 29 and 30 in 1827, an earthquake struck the small town.
 A flash of light from a fault in the southern region of the town occurred, with violent trembling shortly following.
 It caused at least three chimneys to collapse partially or completely, with several others cracked.
 A more severe earthquake had struck Hampton Falls on November 18, 1755.

 On May 21, 2006, an F2 tornado formed in the town at around 6:30 p.m.
 EST. It was near Interstate 95 where it overturned a truck, leaving two injured men and a kayak in a tree.